Blendify/blender-manual/trunk/blender_docs/manual/editors/dope_sheet/grease_pencil.rst

 animated sketches.
 It is especially useful for animators blocking out shots, where the ability to re-time blocking is one of the main purposes of the whole exercise.

-This mode can be accessed by change the Dope Sheet editor's *Mode* selector (found beside the menus) to *Grease Pencil*.
+This mode can be accessed by changing the Dope Sheet editor's *Mode* selector (found beside the menus) to *Grease Pencil*.

 .. figure:: /images/editors_dope-sheet_introduction_overview.png